 Penned by John Bonini, who bears the lengthy title as Intel’s vice president and general manager of client computing group desktop, workstations, and gaming, a Medium post drives home just how passionate the company is about its gamer audience, before teasing that “Rocket Lake is coming.”
 If you need a refresher, Rocket Lake is the codename of Intel’s anticipated next-generation lineup, which is expected to be yet another 14nm chip, but this time based on Willow Cove architecture and possibly introducing 20% IPC gains over the current Comet Lake CPUs.

 We previously knew the Rocket Lake chips would be coming sometime early this year, but a press release from Gigabyte seemingly confirms that the processors will be arriving in March.
 We also had MSI suggest a March release date a few days ago, too.
 Perhaps we may see the official confirmation from Intel next week at CES 2021.

 This will mark Intel’s first PCIe 4.0-compatible processor, while AMD has supported it with Zen 2 CPUs and a range of motherboards for quite some time.
 And yet, PCIe 6.0 is on track to be finalised at the end of 2021 – granted, it’s primarily aimed at servers, but it shows that PCIe 4.0’s days are already numbered.

-Launching in Q1 2021 is a little earlier than usual, considering the Intel released its 10th gen Comet Lake processors on May 27.
-At least part, if not all of the reasoning, likely lies with whispers that AMD’s Zen 3 is set to provide a substantial generational leap, and Intel certainly doesn’t want to leave its rival uncontested.
+The March 2021 launch is a little earlier than usual, considering that Intel released its 10th gen Comet Lake processors on May 27.
+At least part, if not all of the reasoning, likely lies with whispers that AMD’s Zen 3 has provided a substantial generational leap with its PCIe 4.0 support, and Intel certainly doesn’t want to leave its rival uncontested.